 Gareth's research interests centre on the aetiology, outcome, and management of arthritis and other musculoskeletal conditions, with a major focus on musculoskeletal pain, fibromyalgia, axial spondyloarthritis and psoriatic arthritis.

-He is Chief Investigator of the DyNAMISM study, a study investigating whether non-steroidal anti-inflammatory drugs (NSAIDs) reduce the appearance of sacroiliac joint bone marrow oedema on MRI, in persons with spondyloarthritis; and the British Society for Rheumatology Psoriatic Arthritis Register (BSR-PsA).
+He is Chief Investigator of the British Society for Rheumatology Psoriatic Arthritis Register (BSR-PsA) and the Versus Arthritis funded DyNAMISM study, a study investigating whether non-steroidal anti-inflammatory drugs (NSAIDs) reduce the appearance of sacroiliac joint bone marrow oedema on MRI, in persons with spondyloarthritis.

-He has published around 120 research papers, reviews, and book chapters.
+He has published over 130 research papers, editorials, reviews, and book chapters.
 See: list of publications.

 Complex Regional Pain Network (CRPS) Network UK

 Gareth is a member of the steering committee of CRPS Network UK - a collaboration that brings together academics and clinicians from across the UK to further the understanding and treatment of CRPS in both adults and children.
 The Network has established a national CRPS Registry with a number of clinical centres contributing data.

 Centre of Excellence for Musculoskeletal Health and Work

 Gareth is principal investigator in the Centre of Excellence for Musculoskeletal Health and Work, funded by Versus Arthritis and the Medical Research Council.
 The centre brings together different academic institutions across the UK, with interest and expertise in rheumatic and musculoskeletal disease, and its relation to occupation.

 British Society for SpondyloArthritis (BRITSpA)